charan-happy/devopswithcharan/InterviewExperience/cloudzenia.md

 - Port not mapped properly: `docker run -p 80:80 nginx`
 - Firewall or SELinux restrictions
 ```
-19. what services and what is your prior experience on aws ?
+<details><summary>19. what services and what is your prior experience on aws ?</summary>EC2, S3, EKS, IAM, Route53, RDS, CloudWatch, SNS, Lambda, ACM, ALB/NLB
+Experience:

+Infra provisioning via Terraform

+IAM policies & cross-account roles

+EC2 hardening and AMI lifecycle mgmt

+CloudWatch + SNS based alerting and logging</details>
-20. How much experience you have with terraform ?
+<details><summary>20.
+How much experience you have with terraform ?</summary>Over 3 years of Terraform usage across:

+Multi-environment setup (dev/stage/prod)

+VPC, EC2, IAM, RDS, S3 modules

+Kubernetes provisioning via Terraform

+Remote state via S3 + state locking using DynamoDB</details>
-21. How much of code in terraform you have get from ai/forums/documentation ?
+<details><summary>21.
+How much of code in terraform you have get from ai/forums/documentation ?</summary>Initially referred official documentation and community modules, but 80%+ of production code today is custom-written and maintained by me.
+I follow module reusability, tagging standards, lifecycle policies, and dynamic blocks.
+Over time, I’ve moved away from copy-paste to abstracting common logic into reusable modules.</details>
 22. provide an example for dynamic block of code in terraform ?
 ```
 variable "ports" {